oldbarney/bubblonpython/README.md

 they can be run as standalone Python scripts.

-Standalone programs should be saved with a '.py' extension and need to have a copy of bubblib.zip in the same folder.
+Standalone programs should be saved with a '.py' extension and need to have a copy (or zipped copy) of 'bubblib' folder in the same folder.
+The bubblib folder can be found in bubblib.zip which is in bubbl.zip